mjenquine/GA-SEIR-Course/unit_2/w04d05/student_labs/SUPER_BONUS/README.md

  There are a lot of extra data, the user simply doesn't need to see all of it and we're mostly interested in the description and location information.

- #### 1a (Bonus, don't need to complete this step to keep going, you will be 'filtering' via what you choose to display with JSX in the next step):
+ #### 1a (Bonus, don't need to complete this step to keep going, you will be 'filtering' via what you choose to display with EJS in the next step):

  Filter out the unnecessary key-value pairs and only return the following: